Why Does My Dog's Breath Smell Like Fish? 7 Causes & 2026

 Last Updated: February 2026

-Dog breath that smells like fish is most commonly caused by dental disease or anal gland issues — both treatable conditions that benefit from prompt attention.
+Dog breath that smells like fish is often linked with dental disease or anal gland issues, and both deserve prompt attention from a veterinarian when symptoms are persistent or severe.
 Other causes include diet (especially fish-based foods), gut dysbiosis, kidney disease, or diabetes.
 If the fishy smell is new, persistent, or accompanied by other symptoms, a vet visit is warranted.

 Is Fishy Dog Breath Normal?